barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 ![On the rails](../images/payments/jk-gJhev0YgUcE-unsplash.jpg)
 > Photo by JK on Unsplash

-In the [previous installment][1] of this series, I talked about the history behind payment systems and described how domestic payments work.
+*In the [previous installment][1] of this series, I talked about the history behind payment systems and described how domestic payments work.*

-In this post I will cover
+*In this post I will cover*
- * cross-border payments
+ * *cross-border payments*
- * pull payments
+ * *pull payments, and*
- * and discuss some of their pros and cons
+ * *discuss some of their pros and cons.*

 <!--more-->

 Take a look around you.
-Try to count how many items **only** originate from your country alone.
+Try to count how many items are **not** imported.
 Chances are you have not managed to count many.

 With international trade so prevalent, money crossing borders is crucial to keep our world connected.
 But how does water turn into oil? <sup>[1](#footnote_1)</sup>